From Soil To Science To DIY

 Nutrition information is automatically calculated, so should only be used as an approximation.

-Refrigerate assembled bowls up to 4 days.
+Refrigerate assembled bowls (without avocado) up to 4 days; keep sauces and lime in separate cups.

 Make it higher protein